"Veue de Scalanova proche de Smyrne" (view of Scalanova near Smyrna)

 Michael Attaliota, Historia (Bekkeri Editio), pages 23-24.
 Corpus Scriptorum Historiae Byzantinae.
 Weber, Bonn, 1853.
 At Documenta Catholica Omnia.

-William Mitchell Ramsay, The Historical Geography of Asia Minor, page 111, note 22 on Anaia, and note 23 on Attaliota's mention of Phygela.
+William Mitchell Ramsay, The historical geography of Asia Minor, page 111, note 22 on Anea or Anaia, and note 23 on Attaliota's mention of Phygela.
 John Murray, London, 1890.
+At the Internet Archive.
+(See also note 5 above.)

 Pseudo-Scylax (or Pseudo-Skylax) is the name commonly given to the author of The Periplus of Pseudo-Scylax (Περίπλους της θαλάσσης της οικουμένης Ευρώπης και Ασίας και Λιβύης, Circumnavigation of the seas of Europe, Asia and Libya), describing the sea route around the Mediterranean and Black Sea.
 The identity of the author is unknown, but he is thought to have written the work in or near Athens in the 4th century BC, perhaps around 330 BC.
 The name is due to the fact that the book was mistakenly attributed to the Greek geographer Skylax of Caryanda (Σκύλαξ ο Καρυανδεύς, late 6th early 5th century BC), whose lost works are known from citations by later Greek and Roman authors.